Connect with others who understand.

 When Is the Right Time To Consider Biologic Treatment?

-Biologics are typically used to treat moderate to severe HS or when other treatments have failed to work.
-Your dermatologist will discuss your treatment options and evaluate which may work best for you.
-Biologics may also be a good option if you’re being treated for another inflammatory disease.
+Biologics are usually recommended for moderate to severe HS or when other treatments haven’t worked.
+Your dermatologist will discuss your treatment options and help you decide if biologics are right for you.

 What To Expect When Starting Biologics

-All biologics are given as injections or infusions — either subcutaneous (under the skin), intramuscular (into muscle), or as intravenous (into a vein) infusions.
-Biologics cannot be taken by mouth because they are broken down in the stomach and intestines before being absorbed into the bloodstream.
+All biologics are given as injections or infusions.
+These may be given under the skin (subcutaneous), into muscle (intramuscular), or as intravenous (into a vein) infusions.
+Biologics cannot be taken by mouth because the digestive system would break them down, preventing them from being properly absorbed into the bloodstream.

-Before starting biologic therapy, you may undergo screening tests to make sure you are not at risk from any underlying conditions.
-Screening may include tests for tuberculosis and hepatitis B and C. You may be monitored for these or other conditions during treatment to make sure you are not at risk for developing any complications.
+Before starting biologic therapy, your doctor will likely perform some screening tests to make sure you are not at risk from any underlying conditions.
+These tests typically check for tuberculosis and hepatitis B. You may be monitored for these or other conditions during treatment to make sure you’re not at risk of developing complications.

 Side Effects of Biologics

-In most cases, the benefits of using approved drugs to treat a condition outweigh the possible side effects you may experience.
-The overall goal of treatment is to improve your quality of life.
-If you notice side effects, talk to your doctor about how to manage them and ask whether they may fade over time.
+Most people find that the benefits of biologic treatment outweigh the possible side effects.
+The overall goal of treatment is to help you feel better and improve your quality of life.
+If you notice side effects, talk to your doctor about how to manage them effectively and whether they may fade over time.

 Common side effects associated with biologic drugs include: